2020 NCECA GALLERY EXPO

-- Make high level ceramic art available for purchase at the heart of NCECA’s Annual Conference;
+- Make contemporary ceramic art available for purchase at the heart of NCECA’s Annual Conference;

-- Provide a point of intersection, exchange and learning between artists attending the annual conference and leading national galleries;
+- Provide a point of intersection, exchange and learning between artists attending the annual conference and galleries;

-- Only galleries that have completed all required fields in the submission form by (11:59pm EDT) on June 26, 2019 will be considered.
+Only galleries that have completed all required fields in the submission form by (11:59pm EDT) on June 26, 2019 will be considered.

 NCECA Gallery Members receive discounted booth rates and other benefits.

-If your gallery is not currently a member of NCECA, please consider becoming or renewing your membership in NCECA by reviewing the Gallery Membership form.
+If your gallery is not currently a member of NCECA, please consider becoming or renewing your membership in NCECA.
+GALLERY MEMBERSHIP benefits

 - The cost of a NCECA Gallery Expo booth is $3,000.00 (Non-Member), $2400.00 (Gallery Member.)

-- For accepted galleries, NCECA requires a 50% deposit to be received by July 24, 2015.
-The balance of the booth fee will be due December 9, 2015.
+- For accepted galleries, NCECA requires a 50% deposit to be received by Wednesday, September 18, 2019.
+The balance will be due Wednesday, December 4, 2019.

 - Gallery Expo booth includes conference passes for three gallery representatives; including the gallery owner or designated primary contact.
-As well as the option to purchase up to two (2) additional conference passes at $100 per.
+As well as the option to purchase up to two (2) additional conference passes at $120 each.
+Maximum five (5).

 Your online submittal form MUST include the following: